- Chart

 Investment Approach and Strategy

-Strategy: The ETF aims to track the performance of a specific index, the Bloomberg Barclays U.S. Intermediate Corporate Bond Index.
+Strategy: The ETF aims to replicate the performance of the Barclays Intermediate Term Corporate Bond Index through a passive, or 'index tracking,' investment strategy.

 Market Position